dragonstw/socialnets18/README.md

 If you are essentially using someone else's idea (even having internalized and retyped/rewritten it), you must give attribution to the source (where it came from) and fully/explicitly describe it in words.

-If you utilize others' work without understanding it or without attribution, this will constitute *plagiarism* and you will immediately receive an **Fx** grade for the course.
-You may also be censured by the university, with potential ramifications such as suspension or dismissal from your program.
+If you utilize others' work without understanding it or without attribution, this will constitute _plagiarism_. *UPDATE (2nd May):* By decision of the Discipline Committee, the first instance of plagiarism or copying will result in a score of 0 on the assignment or exam.
+The second infraction will be presented to the Discipline Committee again for a 1-year suspension from your program.

 Course participants are expected to maintain academic honesty in their course work.
 Participants should refrain from seeking past published solutions to any assignments.
 Literature and resources (including Internet resources) employed in fulfilling assignments must be cited, or they will be considered plagiarism as well.